willstepp/writings/joseph-the-son/jts-notes.md

   The visitor, the scene with the dog has already happened.
   Jacob, Minister retells the story.
-  Invites them to the 4th Party.
+  Invites them to the Fall Festival.
   "You're not like them other boys," he spoke, "Your heart is good."
   "I understand you."
   "Yes.
 I see by your eyes that you do."